zbigg/portz/README.md

-PORTZ - native libraries/tools port system by zbigg
+PORTZ - local port system
 ===================

-Well, next tool like mingw-port, homebrew, easy_install.
+Well, next tool like mingw-port, homebrew, easy_install, macportz, FreeBSD portz.
 That is just tailored to my needs:

- - works on MSys/Mingw32, Linux and FreeBSD
+ - works on MSys/Mingw32, Linux, OSX and FreeBSD
+ - is designed to target private trees ($HOME/usr, $HOME/project-sdk etc)
  - have ports for packages i use :)
  - supports basic cross compilation env (work in progress)